CESNET/Nemea-Detectors/sip_bf_detector/README.md

 Additional parameters ensure that:

- - 10 unsuccessful authentication attempts are considered as an attack (-a 10)
+ - 20 unsuccessful authentication attempts are considered as an attack (-a 20)

- - every 900 seconds (15 minutes) all ongoing attacks are checked whether they ceased or not (-c 900)
+ - every 300 seconds (5 minutes) all ongoing attacks are checked whether they ceased or not (-c 300)

- - during every check, an attack is considered ceased if the last attack message was received more than 7200 seconds (2 hours) from the currently processed message (-f 7200)
+ - during every check, an attack is considered ceased if the last attack message was received more than 1800 seconds (30 minutes) from the currently processed message (-f 1800)

+ - skip alerts #1 and #2, so only alerts of type #3 will be generated (-s 2)

 ## <a name="compilation-and-linking">Compilation and linking</a>